— It’s really out there

 Graduating with distinction from the University of Calgary's BFA program, Katie's work has recently exhibited in galleries such as Contemporary Calgary (formerly the Museum of Contemporary Art) and The Nickle Gallery.
 Her burgeoning body of mural work can be seen internationally in Nepal, India, Sri Lanka, Germany, Mexico, and across the United States.

 Bridge – By local talent Katie Green, Bridge was completed in summer 2019 as the 4th installation on concrete abutments and buildings along Riverwalk.
 The mixed-media installation engaged 13 East Village community members – aged 13 to 65, from various backgrounds – in a series of workshops where they each selected a portrait painting, and in collaboration with the artist, transformed it into a personalized mask.
 Participants were then photographed wearing the masks in spaces around East Village.

 Corridor of Connection – Calgarian Michelle Hoogveld explores themes of connectivity, community celebration, sport and gathering in her Corridor of Connection mural at the 4th St SE Underpass.
 The themes not only depict the story of East Village’s transformation but also the emerging vision for east Victoria Park as Calgary’s Culture and Entertainment District.
 The artwork enhances the literal connection between the two communities and is an Instagram favourite.

-Device to Root Out Evil – Making its return to Calgary on a 5-year loan after travelling the world, Device to Root out Evil currently makes home in East Village’s 5th Street Square.
-Dennis Oppenheim’s upside-down country church with its steeple thrust into the ground and base raised up high as if to invite scrutiny from the heavens, is one of the most recognized sculptures in the world.
+Device to Root Out Evil – Making its return to Calgary on a 5-year loan after travelling the world, Device to Root out Evil is currently home to 5th Street Square.
+Dennis Oppenheim’s upside-down country church with its steeple thrust into the ground and base raised up high, as if to invite scrutiny from the heavens, is one of the most recognized sculptures in the world.